-Last summer saw scorching temperatures cross Alaska, including breaking the 90-degree mark on the fourth of July in Southcentral.
-The ocean hangs onto abnormally temperatures for some time, leading to sea surface temperature anomalies and can have negative impacts on fish populations in particular.
+Last summer saw scorching temperatures across Alaska, including breaking the 90-degree mark on the Fourth of July in Southcentral.
+The ocean hangs onto abnormal temperatures for some time, leading to sea surface temperature anomalies and can have negative impacts on fish populations.

 The National Marine Fisheries Service noted that while temperatures trended down during the cold winter months until March, they crept up again in June.

-The Gulf of Alaska has been going through heatwaves increasingly for the last six years, including the famous warm water anomaly known as “the Blob.”
-These warm temperatures can spell bad news for fish, as they change plankton production and reduce food availability for feeder fish, which larger fish like salmon depend on.
+The Gulf of Alaska has been increasingly experiencing heat waves the last six years, including the famous warm water anomaly known as “the Blob.”
+Warm temperatures can spell bad news for fish, as they change plankton production and reduce food availability for feeder fish, which larger fish, like salmon, eat.
 Species higher up on the food chain, like seabirds and whales, have experienced lower juvenile survival and higher mortality linked to this, according to NMFS.